VladAlexe/VladAlexe/README.md

 - 👋 Hi, I’m @VladAlexe
-- 👀 I’m interested in Python, R, SQL, GIS
+- 👀 Working in Python, SQL, R
-- 🌱 I’m currently learning Data science
+- 🌱 Researcher at the  Center for Interdisciplinary Data Science,  Babeș-Bolyai University
-- 💞️ I’m looking to collaborate on data related topics
-- 📫 kanpno@gmail.com
+- PhD candidate in Sociology with a focus on Computational Social Sciences